Jbleezy/BO2-Reimagined/README.md

 * Removed Turbine, key, booze, and candy
 * Power automatically on
 * Noose and Guillotine parts automatically picked up
+* Moved MSMC wallbuy to its location on Borough
+* Moved buildable wallbuy in Courthouse to AN-94 wallbuy location on Borough
 * Drawing weapons no longer gives points
 * Arthur barricades are buyable debris
 * Arthur can be purchased to feed him candy and make him run around and kill zombies for 30 seconds